 Is Relocation Depression a Sign That I Made a Mistake by Moving?

 No, being depressed after relocating is a common experience that does not necessarily indicate that you made a mistake by relocating and that you should move back home.
 It is a natural reaction to the stress and emotional upheaval of adapting to a new environment.
+Give yourself time to adjust before making big decisions.
+Emotional turbulence is part of adaptation, not failure.

 Can Depression After Moving Be Treated Without Professional Help?